 The Hayot Lake Property is part of the Attikamagen JV Properties.
 Please note that as of the date of this AIF, the Attikamagen JV Properties consist of 906 claims covering 27,740 hectares.
-As contained in the disclosure of the technical report below, the Attikamagen JV Properties consist of 1,087 claims and 36,142 hectares.
+As of the time reported upon in the Hayot Lake Report, the Attikamagen JV Properties consisted of 1,087 claims and 36,142 hectares.